mohammadnusairat/arabic-youtube-transcript-translator/README.md

 - Extract audio from YouTube videos using yt-dlp
 - Transcribe Arabic speech to text with Azure Speech SDK
 - Translate Arabic transcripts into English via OpenAI API
-- Generate timestamped transcripts in Markdown and PDF formats
+- Generate timestamped transcripts in Markdown, PDF, and SRT formats
 - Intuitive frontend for video URL input and job progress tracking
 - Download or copy transcripts easily
 - Real-time job status updates with error handling